embulk/embulk/docs/eeps/draft-maven-style-plugins.md

   path_prefix: ...
 ```

 Note that the `artifactId` is not fully specified like `embulk-input-s3` there. `name` is the same as `type` of an existing RubyGems-style plugin.
-The `artifactId` is complemented automaticaly by adding the prefix `embulk-` and the category of the plugin (`input-`).
+The `artifactId` is complemented automatically by adding the prefix `embulk-` and the category of the plugin (`input-`).

 ### Configuration for Maven-style plugins through Embulk System Properties

 The other way to configure with Maven-style plugins is Embulk System Properties.
 See [EEP-4](./eep-0004.md) for Embulk System Properties.

 Once a user sets an Embulk System Property `plugins.<category>.<type>` in the format of `maven:<group>:<name>:<version>`, the same YAML configuration as RubyGems-style keeps working.
-The following examples configure the same with the above, to run with the S3 Input Plugin of the Maven-style plugin artifact `org.embulk:embulk-input-s3:0.5.3`.
+The following examples configure the same with the above to run with the S3 Input Plugin of the Maven-style plugin artifact `org.embulk:embulk-input-s3:0.5.3`.

 ```
 # embulk.properties